searchsakib/corporate-care/questions_and_answers.md

 #### Answer: C

-<i>In this function, a = 1 is a Number, but b = '2' is String.
+<i>In this function, a = 1 is a Number, but b = '2' is a String.
 So when function calls a + b, it converts a = 1 in a string, then adds both string value, which is a and b.
 So by string concatenation, the answer is '12'</i>

 </p>
 </details>